 });

-async function processWebhookAsync(payload) {
+async function processWebhookAsync(event, data) {

 // Implement your webhook processing logic here

-console.log('Processing webhook:', payload.event);
+console.log('Processing webhook:', event);

 // Update your database, trigger notifications, etc.